Administer oath to MLA in assembly: Speaker writes to West Bengal Guv | Politics

 ''Now it is up to the governor to decide,'' he said.

+Roy also did not turn up for the swearing-in on September 23 at Raj Bhavan, and failed to take the oath, the statement said.

+''The Governor pins down the government for playing hide-and-seek with the swearing-in of Roy.
+He is still ready to have the oath administered at the earliest,'' the statement said.

-In May last year, then governor Jagdeep Dhankhar had nominated deputy speaker Asish Banerjee to administer the oath to TMC MLA Babul Supriyo, instead of the speaker.
+In May last year, the then governor Jagdeep Dhankhar nominated deputy speaker Asish Banerjee to administer the oath to TMC MLA Babul Supriyo, instead of the speaker.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)